 Another serious consideration is the eclectic crowd.
-You and a few others are wine fans but just as many friends and family members are timid wine drinkers.
-For this reason it’s vital to find wines that tend to please the novice and the expert – like you – alike.
-No small task indeed.
+You and a few others are wine fans, but just as many friends and family members are timid wine drinkers.
+For this reason, it’s vital to find wines that will please both the novice and the expert – like you – alike.
+No small task, indeed.

 Instead of making specific recommendations I thought it best to give a few guidelines.
 We often find ourselves in strange towns and strange beverage shops during the holiday season.
 These simple rules of mine can be applied wherever you shop.